1975 Australian constitutional crisis: Meeting at Yarralumla

 After hearing from Whitlam, Kerr called Fraser.
-According to Fraser, Kerr asked him whether he, if commissioned prime minister, could secure supply, would immediately thereafter advise a double-dissolution election, and would refrain from new policies and investigations of the Whitlam Government pending the election.
+According to Fraser, Kerr asked him whether he, if commissioned prime minister, could secure supply, would immediately thereafter advise a double-dissolution election, and would refrain from new policies and investigations of the Whitlam government pending the election.
 Fraser stated that he agreed.
 Kerr denied the exchange took place via telephone, though both men agree those questions were asked later in the day before Kerr commissioned Fraser as prime minister.
-According to Kerr, Fraser was supposed to come to Yarralumla at 1.00 pm.
+According to Kerr, Fraser was supposed to come to Yarralumla at 1:00 pm.

 Whitlam was delayed in leaving Parliament House, while Fraser left slightly early, with the result that Fraser arrived at Yarralumla first.
 He was taken into an anteroom, and his car was moved.
-Whitlam maintained that the purpose in moving Fraser's car was to ensure that the Prime Minister was not tipped off by seeing it, stating, "Had I known Mr. Fraser was already there, I would not have set foot in Yarralumla".
+Whitlam maintained that the purpose in moving Fraser's car was to ensure that Whitlam was not tipped off by seeing it, stating, "Had I known Mr. Fraser was already there, I would not have set foot in Yarralumla."
 Kelly doubted Whitlam would have recognised Fraser's car, which was an ordinary Ford LTD from the car pool.
-According to Fraser biographer Philip Ayres, "A white car pulled up at the front would signify nothing in particular—it would simply be in the way".
+According to Fraser biographer Philip Ayres, "A white car pulled up at the front would signify nothing in particular—it would simply be in the way."

-Whitlam arrived just before 1:00 p.m. and was taken to Kerr's office by an aide.
+Whitlam arrived just before 1:00 pm and was taken to Kerr's office by an aide.
 He brought with him the formal letter advising a half-Senate election, and after the two men were seated, attempted to give it to Kerr.
 According to Kerr, he interrupted Whitlam and asked if, as a result of the failure to find a compromise between party leaders, he intended to govern without parliamentary supply, to which the Prime Minister answered, "Yes".
-In their accounts of their meeting, both men agree that Kerr then told Whitlam about the decision to withdraw his commission as prime minister under Section 64 of the Constitution.
-Kerr later wrote that at this point Whitlam got to his feet, looked at the office's phones, and stated, "I must get in touch with the Palace at once".
+In their accounts of their meeting, both men agree that Kerr then told Whitlam about the decision to withdraw his commission as prime minister under section 64 of the Constitution.
+Kerr later wrote that at this point Whitlam got to his feet, looked at the office's phones, and stated, "I must get in touch with the Palace at once."
 According to Kerr, this indicated that Whitlam would not try to negotiate with him about a general election but contact the Queen for his recall, which gave him the final reason to carry out the dismissal; he answered that it was too late to get in touch with the Palace because Whitlam was not prime minister any more.
 Whitlam, however, later disputed that such words were spoken, and stated that he asked Kerr whether he had consulted the Palace, to which Kerr replied that he did not need to, and that he had the advice of Barwick.
-Both accounts agree that Kerr then handed Whitlam a letter of dismissal and statement of reasons, stating that they would both have to live with this, to which Whitlam replied, "You certainly will".
-The dismissal concluded with Kerr wishing Whitlam luck in the election, and offering his hand, which the former prime minister took.
+Both accounts agree that Kerr then handed Whitlam a letter of dismissal and statement of reasons, stating that they would both have to live with this, to which Whitlam replied, "You certainly will."
+The dismissal concluded with Kerr wishing Whitlam luck in the election, and offering his hand, which the now former prime minister took.